 A soccer player will rarely sprint further than 20 meters at a time, meaning that +4 second sprints aren’t often observed.
 Therefore the maximal speed of a player isn’t necessarily a relevant statistic.
 In any case, leg muscles are a core component of speed.

 Usain Bolt’s max speed ever recorded was 44.72 km/h (27.8 mph).
 Considering that Bolt is the fastest man to ever live, and Bale was recorded hitting that speed in-game, running on a field, in cleats, the speed is truly staggering.
+Check-out the reviews for these resistance bands over on Amazon – they will get you big leg muscles.

 As alluded to above, it’s beneficial for a player to work on their speed over short distances to make significant impacts on their overall game.
 The ability to decelerate is also crucial.
 Players need to be able to slow down, stop, or change direction at a moment’s notice.